tiannian/lightcore/README.md

 Lightcore

-> A experimental absolute distributed system with unlimited tps.
+> An experimental absolute distributed system with unlimited TPS.